yanniboi/party_install_party/README.txt

 Hats
 ----

-A Hat defines a Party type, specifying a subset of available Data Sets, if the Hat is required, access rules and (eventually) the associated Drupal user roles.
-For example, a Party with a Teacher Hat can edit the data of a Party having a Student Hat, but not visa-versa.
+Instead of having bundles, a party can have multiple hats, which can be changed over time.
+Each hat allows the party to use one of more data sets.

-A Party can have multiple Hats, and the Hats assigned to a Party can change over time.
-Hats are organized in hierarchies, with the root level of the hierarchy normally being occupied by either the ìGroupî Hat or ìIndividualî Hat.
+Hats are organized in hierarchies, with the root level of the hierarchy normally being occupied by either the 'Group' Hat or 'Individual' Hat.
 Hats can be created in code or through the Party UI.

 A hat hierarchy for a library might look like: